 Another thing that sucked was that it also fostered a weird competitive undercurrent in our relationship.
 I don’t think either of us was consciously thinking in competitive terms, but my wife wasn’t getting as many messages as I was, and it seemed difficult for that not to discourage her.
 Whether we liked it or not, the mean parts of her brain compared our numbers.
 I knew this was because she was presenting male on a dating website.

-If you appear female on a dating website, you’ll get a barrage of messages from horny dudes whether you’re married or not.
+If you’re perceived female on a dating website, you’ll often get a barrage of messages from horny dudes, whether you’re married or not.
 They’re not usually polyamorous, they’re usually assholes who are just looking for no-strings-attached sex.
 (NSA sex isn’t why they’re assholes.)
-This actually ruins the chances for perfectly decent male-presenting humans, because this is a driving force that governs how we interact with messages and other people in general.
+This actually ruins the chances for perfectly decent people who are presenting male in their profiles, because this is a driving force that governs how we interact with messages and other people in general.
 When I considered myself monogamous, I would have been skeptical of a married man messaging me and saying he wanted to hook up or date, so I have a firsthand understanding of how wary someone might be when they get an OKCupid message from a married person.